jedld/natural_20/README.md

 # Natural20

-A Ruby toolkit to create your own text based DnD 5th Edition RPG games.
+A Ruby toolkit to create your own text based DnD 5th Edition RPG games or to quickly test drive certain creature encounters if you are a DM.

 Features:
  - Accurate DnD 5e ruleset implementation using the Open Game License
  - Line of Sight computation with Lighting simulation (dim, dark areas)
+ - Simulation of doors, traps, treasure chests and cover
  - Rudimentary AI and pathfinding
  - Text based UI
  - Easily extensible to incorporate in your own games

+ Supported Races:
+ - Human
+ - Elf
+ - Halfling
+ - More to come

+ Supported Classes;
+ - Fighter
+ - Rogue
+ - More to come

 ## Installation